potterzot/potterzot.github.io/_stories/bridges.md

 Later there were sirens and fire trucks.
 The bridge blocked off by tape.
 There was the sound of a mother, and the yellow jackets of the search crew.

-“Get some rest.”
+“Get some rest."
 Someone said.

 The air in his car was hot and pressed on him.
 He rolled the window down and drove.
 When he got home his front door groaned.
 He turned on the A/C and lay down on his bed.